Ma7en/crowd-funding/README.md

 ```

 ```
-GRANT ALL PRIVILEGES ON DATABASE crowd_funding TO django;
+GRANT ALL PRIVILEGES ON DATABASE crowd_funding TO django_proj;
 ```

 ```
-GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO django;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO django_proj;
 ```

 ```
-GRANT ALL PRIVILEGES ON SCHEMA public TO django;
+GRANT ALL PRIVILEGES ON SCHEMA public TO django_proj;
 ```

 ```
-GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO django;
+GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO django_proj;
 ```

 `Step 7` : Create Migrate.